IamPekka058/JxYML/README.md

 # JxYML

-The JxYML API is a simple way to safe and load data.
+The JxYML API is a simple way to save and load data.

 To see some examples please look at the [wiki](https://github.com/Zero-Developing/JxYML/wiki).